pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 ### <a id="troubleshoot-grype-airgap"></a> Troubleshooting Grype in air gap Environments

-For information about issues with Grype in air gap environments, see [Using Grype in offline and air-gapped environments](offline-airgap.hbs.md).
+For information about issues with Grype in air gap environments, see [Use vulnerability scanning in offline and air-gapped environments](offline-airgap.hbs.md).

 ### <a id="miss-src-ps"></a> Missing target SSH secret